hampr-engineering/frontend-challenge/README.md

 #### What's provided

-This repository contains the [Create React App](https://create-react-app.dev/) boilerplate code using the TypeScript template, a CSS reset, and the Mortal Kombot logo image.
+This repository contains boilerplate code for a [Next.js](https://nextjs.org/) project using the Next.js Pages router, TypeScript, a CSS reset (via the Material-UI design library's Baseline component), and the Mortal Kombot logo image.
 You are free to use any other boilerplate or React framework that uses TypeScript if you'd prefer.

 We've also put together a `.json` file containing all Character data (sourced from [DashFight](https://dashfight.com/) and [EventHubs](https://www.eventhubs.com/)) from various fighting games (Mortal Kombat, Street Fighter, Super Smash Bros. and Dragon Ball Z).
-You can import this file directly into your code to complete the challenge.
-You'll find this in the `./src/data` directory.
+You can import this file directly into your code to complete the challenge (this has been done inside the `pages/index.tsx` file).
+You'll find the data file located in the `./data` directory.

 ##### Figma design files